1. Blog

 In 2020, approximately 155 million people across 55 countries suffered from food insecurity-related issues, the 2021 Global Report on Food Crises found.
 It was the highest number in the five-year history of the annual report.

 It’s our collective responsibility to help people who are going hungry get access to the nutrition they need.
-And there are potential solutions — software and technology, for example, are already helping us make enormous strides.
+And there are potential solutions — software and technology, for example, are already helping us make enormous strides in the food industry.

 AI, IoT, and Farming